myitcvforks/lighthouse/cmd/lh/README.md

   lh export [flags]

 Flags:
-      --attachments   Include attachments in export -h, --help          help for export
+  -h, --help             help for export
+      --no-attachments   Don't include attachments in export
+      --only strings     Only export data for the given comma-separated Lighthouse projects

 Global Flags:
   -a, --account string                 Lighthouse account name